opnfv/bottlenecks/docs/testing/user/userguide/posca_guide.rst

 Run POSCA Locally
 =================

-POSCA testsuite is highly automated regarding test environment preparation, installing testing tools, excuting tests and showing the report/analysis.
+The test environment preparation, the installation of the testing tools, the execution of the tests and the reporting/analyisis of POSCA test suite are highly automated.
 A few steps are needed to run it locally.

-It is presumed that a user is using Compass4nfv to deploy OPNFV Danube and the user logins jumper server as root.
+In Euphrates, Bottlenecks has modified its framework to support installer-agnostic testing which means that test cases could be executed over different deployments.

 Downloading Bottlenecks Software